briangrey/gitprac4/README.md

 I am a Brian and I edited this.

-I edited this on brianb3 branch
+I edited this on brianb3 branch.

+I editrd this third time.